nalpako2027/collaborative-filtering_movie-recommender/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/orhan-kaplan-phd-5a4a84212/)

 # 🚀 Sci‑Fi Movie Recommendation System Using KNN Collaborative Filtering
-## (Status: 🏗️ The Project Under Construction, adding a case study and SVD/NMF analysis)
+## (Status: 🏗️ The Project is being Updated, adding a case study and SVD/NMF analysis)

 ## 📝 Summary
 This project develops a memory-based collaborative filtering recommendation system using the MovieLens 32M dataset.
 The analysis focuses specifically on Sci‑Fi movie preferences to reduce sparsity and improve neighborhood similarity in K-Nearest Neighbors (KNN)-based recommendation modeling.
 The project demonstrates an end-to-end machine learning workflow including preprocessing, user-profile construction, hyperparameter tuning, evaluation and interpretation of the findings.